UtkarshVerma37051/GuessTheNumber/README.md

 > Note : You will not be able to see the right numbers, only the count of right numbers.

-The challenge is to guess the numbers in the maximum possible moves.
+The challenge is to guess the numbers in the minimum possible moves.